 What Are Groups 3-12 Called On The Periodic Table

-Nov 10, 2025 · 10 min read
+10 min read

 Main Subheading

 The term "transition metals" refers to the elements found in groups 3 through 12 (also sometimes referred to as groups IIIB to IIB) of the periodic table.
-This section of the periodic table is characterized by elements that have partially filled d orbitals in at least one of their common oxidation states.
+And this section of the periodic table is characterized by elements that have partially filled d orbitals in at least one of their common oxidation states.
 This electronic configuration gives rise to the diverse and fascinating properties that make transition metals so important and ubiquitous.

 Their position on the periodic table is not arbitrary; it reflects the way their electrons fill the available energy levels.
 As we move across the periodic table from left to right, electrons sequentially occupy the available orbitals.
 In the case of the transition metals, these are the d orbitals.
 Because the d orbitals are relatively close in energy, the electrons fill them in a somewhat irregular fashion, leading to the varied oxidation states and interesting chemical behavior exhibited by these elements.
 This also leads to unique bonding characteristics and the ability to form coordination compounds, which are vital in biological systems and industrial processes.